Negotiation is an art.

 - An error on their original document: If an error was made, you can help clients write an appeal to correct that error.

 As you can see, several scenarios warrant writing and sending in a financial aid appeal letter.
-This is an important step in the college planning process and one that can be extremely beneficial to your clients in the long run.
-The important thing here is that your clients know that this is an option for them and that you clearly walk them through the process.
+This is an important step in the college planning process and one that can be extremely beneficial to both you and your child in the long run.

-Once your client knows that they want to start the appeals process, you will need to help them create a timeline for writing and sending in the letter.
+Once you know that you want to start the appeals process, you will need to create a timeline for writing and sending in the letter.
 There are a few key points to keep in mind.

 - The earlier the better: Schools don’t have a well of financial aid that they can dip into to fulfill every request, so your client must send in an appeal letter as soon as possible.
 This can be done as you are working with them to analyze the offer letters.
 As soon as you both see a discrepancy, start walking through options for appeals.